Devographics/docs/results/filters.md

 <img width="700" alt="Accessing filters" src="https://user-images.githubusercontent.com/358832/214194870-b1ba8a0d-8447-4d06-8c18-df0ec76c50b3.png">

-## Filters Mode
+## Side-by-Side/Combined Mode

-Filters are actually divided into two modes: regular filters mode, and "facet" mode.
+Filters are actually divided into three modes: Side-by-Side mode, Combined mode, and Facet mode.

+Side-by-Side and Combined modes use the same kind of filter definition but result in different views.

-### The Filters Panel
+### Filters Panel

-When you first access the Filters panel, you will be presented with a range of control that let you define what data series you want to compare.
+When you first access the filters panel, you will be presented with a range of control that let you define what data series you want to compare.

 #### UI Overview
 <img width="700" alt="The Filters panel" src="https://user-images.githubusercontent.com/358832/214195202-f934b051-3982-4129-9a6f-da37fb5aaecf.png">